disorderedmaterials/dissolve/web/content/docs/whatisdissolve.md

 ### This sounds a lot like EPSR.
 Is it the same?

 EPSR (Empirical Potential Structure Refinement), written by Prof. Alan Soper, paved the way for structural characterisation of disordered systems measured by neutron diffraction.
 Dissolve is definitely similar in spirit and should be considered as a “partner” in the field of such analysis.
 It reproduces parts of EPSR so that it can, to some extent, perform exactly the same processes as EPSR.
 However, it also provides the tools to treat much larger and more complex systems than EPSR, and with more flexibility in its approach.

+### Can I simulate X or Y with Dissolve?

+Maybe!
+Dissolve is growing with new features, forcefields, and capabilities, so the range of systems it can tackle is always expanding.
+If in doubt, [contact us at the forum](https://forum.projectdissolve.com).